waseemhnyc/MRF-SDN/Ground-Robot-Tools/Rosaria/README.md

 After successfully connecting in another terminal you can source the project once more and can run the command:

 		$ rosrun rosaria_client teleop

+If you would like to connect to a Pioneer 3DX with rosaria.
+Make sure you first configure your Pioneer 3DX and connect it to your Wifi network.
+Your development computer or onboard computer should also be on the same Wifi.
+Then you will run the following command but with the ip address of the connected Pioneer 3DX.

+		$ rosrun rosaria RosAria __port:={IP_ADDRESS}:8101
+		$ rosrun rosaria RosAria __port:=192.168.0.1:8101

+Now instead of publshing commands to the mobilesim robot, you are able to publish commands on a actual robot.

+For more info contact: Dr Flavio Cabrer